tyoung3/sw/README.md

 Hello World-3
 ```

+A process is defined by its process name, its component identifier,  and component arguments
+surrounded by parens.

+A dataflow(or IP for Information Packet) consists of a sink component, channal pointer, and a source component, ended by a ```;```.

+Channel pointers consist of ```<```, an optional buffersize integer, and ```-```.

-The IPs are designed as nil(empty) interfaces to be
+IPs are designed as nil(empty) interfaces to be
 filled by the source components.
 I.e. the interface
 data type is determined by the sending component.
 IPs
 may or may not cause a type mis-match depending
 on the sink component coding.
 Components can be coded to
 handle all types(like Collate), a few types(like Print1),
 or just one type; on each receiving port.

-This prototype frontend is limited to a small part of its
-intended capabilities, but can still perform highly
-complex operations.

-Everything here. including the project name, is subject to change.
+The ND language is defined in less than 25 statements -- easily learned.
+Progams developed using this fairly simple system, however, are highly capabile.

 Sw versions will be backward compatible within the same major version.
 Ex. your code depending on sw-v0.0.1 will still work on sw-v0.8.7, but may fail on sw-v1.0.0.